Command control is an essential element of the Operations Road Show layout.

 of them.
 We are great believers in using a cable continuity testing box to

-test every cable before connecting it in place.
+test every cable before connecting it in place during setup.
 Doing that has saved us many

 hours that we would have likely spent diagnosing problems caused by defective